fortrabbit/help/docs/website-down.md

 ---

 Your website hosted on fortrabbit is not online any more?
 This is an urgent situation.
-Let's waste no time and get it solved together.
+Let's waste no time and get it solved together in a professional manner.

-## Keep a cool head
+## Please keep a cool head

 Even in urgent emergency situations, please try to stay calm.

 ## In most cases it's something on your side

 Please understand that our experience shows us that most website downtime is individual and caused by code and configuration issues.
 Every day clients are contacting us because of some server is down.
 In the great majority of cases we don't find services issues.
 In many cases we can help the client solving the issue.

-Please help us helping you.
-Follow this route:
+## Maybe it's something on our side

+By providing enough details you may can help us spot a service issue faster.

 ## What's the exact App name?